-PM to promise police officer for every community in landmark ‘Plan for Change’
+PM to promise police officer for every community in landmark ‘plan for change’

 The promise of a named officer for each community is intended to improve relations between the police and the public.

-Home Secretary Yvette Cooper said: “Out neighbourhood policing guarantee is about more than just increasing numbers.
+Home Secretary Yvette Cooper said: “Our neighbourhood policing guarantee is about more than just increasing numbers.
 It’s about rebuilding the vital connection between the public and the police.

 “This marks a return to the founding principles of British policing – where officers are part of the communities they serve.”